Mortgage

 What information is needed on the 1003 form?

-This section asks for personal information, including employment, income and past addresses.
+This section asks for your personal information, including your employment, income and past addresses.
+The section is broken up into five subsections.

 • Your name, Social Security number, date of birth and citizenship status